‘’Multiply is maths, but in a real way” – Shopping on a Budget With Coterminous CIC

 Thank you to CJ, Harrie & the group for allowing us to sit in on your session!

-A keen storyteller & collaborator, Laura works alongside Hannah as the Impact Coordinator, where she measures and highlights the impact of Better Connect across its business, programmes, and partnerships.
-She does so by working with a range of people to gather information and stories, which she then translates into engaging content across Better Connect’s channels.
+A keen storyteller & collaborator, Laura works as the Impact Manager together with our Head of Impact, Hannah, where she measures and highlights the impact of Better Connect across the business, programmes and partnerships.

 Laura’s favourite part of the role is connecting with the faces behind the case studies and giving voice to their experiences.